 - Mortgage interest (but not mortgage principal), if you own a dwelling;

 - Rent, if your home, apartment or condominium unit is rented;

 - Maintenance and repairs;

 - Phone if you use your own personal home phone number rather than a dedicated business phone line.

 The other common form of business entity is a corporation.
-This is created by preparing and filling a Corporation Application with the Ministry of Consumer and Commercial Affairs.
+In Ontario, this is created by preparing and filing a Corporation Application with the Ministry of Consumer and Commercial Affairs.

 A corporation is a legal separate entity, existing entirely apart from the individual person; it is the corporation that carries on the business, not the individual who incorporated the business.

 This is the most significant difference between a sole proprietorship and a corporation.

 Although the corporation is conceptually a separate entity, it requires the participation of humans to make decisions and get things done.
 This is achieved through the roles of a corporate director, president, secretary and treasurer.
 In a smaller, home-run business, you may serve all of these roles yourself; however, you are still not personally responsible for the corporation’s debts.

 With that said, there are various instances where you may indeed be personally liable.
 For example, where: